 Monday (Day 1) Tuesday (Day 2) Wednesday (Day 3) Next Course of Action Case 1 DSL application is received through eDSL system.
-An "Offer" is issued at 9am.
 The window for "Offer" issuance is closed.
 Intervener(s) and Applicant are given 2 working days for negotiation .
 Case 2 DSL application is received through eDSL system. - An "Offer" is issued after the window.
 The "Offer" is not entertained.